mcdonc/.nixconfig/darwin/README.rst

 Chris' Nix-on-Mac Config
 ========================

-Declarative config for multiple Macs.
+Declarative config for multiple Macs  (or just one).

 Install Nix
 -----------